akash424/Data-Science-Portfolio/README.md

 I am continually seeking to learn new technologies and programs, in addition to enhancing my skills in data science, machine learning, statistics, and optimization.
 I am interested in applying quantitative methods to business strategy, finance, healthcare operations, and basketball analytics.

-Please see below for list of data science projects.
+The data science projects contained within this repository are listed below.

 ## Automation
 - Data Quality Analysis